 In practice, every trade tends to have a whole uncertainty about demand.
 It has encouraged the traders to make policies about the inventory system.
 Its aims to anticipated unpredictable demand.
 The policy about inventory systems prompts traders to provide a facility that will be used for a warehouse for storing goods.
 A warehouse is a facility used as a temporary storage place for goods before being distributed to end consumers.
 These goods can be raw materials, work in process, and or finished goods.
 Warehouses play an important role in maintaining the suitability of supply to demand in the supply chain system [1].
 Some of the problems that often occur in warehouses include difficulty in moving goods, accumulation of goods, long searching for goods, and lack of capacity.
 Moving goods that spend a lot of time causing high costs in material handling.
 Delays occur due to the length of time it takes to search for items.
 In addition, the pile of goods that are too high makes it difficult to withdraw goods.
-Warehouse layout design will play a role in increasing operating efficiency [2].
+Warehouse layout is one of the things that affect the efficiency and effectiveness of the warehouse.
+The appropriate warehouse layout design will play a role in increasing operating efficiency [2].